Eyelashes no doubt fall under the category of underrated facial features that greatly affect the overall look of a person.

 All of these should convince you to incorporate oysters into your diet.
 Luckily they are readily available in most markets and a lot of restaurants.

 Beans are a versatile food item.
 They can be eaten either fresh or dried and these include kidney beans, black beans, pinto beans, soybeans, and chickpeas.

 It is also a good thing that they are a low calorie option in achieving longer and thicker eyelashes.
 Beans are a good source of protein, B vitamins, vitamin C, fiber, zinc, and minerals which are all essential for hair growth.
 They are also a source of iron which helps in preventing hair loss.

-Add beans into your meals by serving them as side dishes, including them in your salads, casseroles, pureeing them into dips, whatever you like.
+Add beans to your meals by serving them as side dishes, including them in your salads, and casseroles, pureeing them into dips, or whatever you like.